undergroundgardenclub/lattice/README.md

 ### WHAT WE ARE BUILDING

-This central goal of this project is to create multiple devices for video, audio, and sensory streaming, enabling an AI system to help coordinate an individual or collective towards a goal in realtime.
+The central goal of this project is to create multiple devices for video, audio, and sensory streaming, enabling an AI system to help coordinate an individual or collective towards a goal in realtime.
+This initial version requires each person to wear a [HALO](device/halo) for continuous streaming and feedback from the system.

 This system began development within our community of [self-taught synthetic biologists](https://undergroundgarden.club) engineering plants to secrete insulin and exploring climate biotech ideas.
 By streaming thoughts, observations, and hardware sensors, we are seeding an AI system to train new members and coordinate existing members rotating on wet lab work in between their day/night jobs.
 AI is our bridge.
 Bi-directional conversation is the medium.